Home » Self Care » Stretches and Exercises » Self Care – Relief from Coughing

 The Dry-Hack Trigger Point

 Solid research reveals that a dry hack is often associated with the trigger points in the sternocleidomastoid muscle.
-I’ve often gotten rid of that cough by working this muscle.
-This muscle tightens if you’re reading, watching TV, or doing other things that pull your head forward with a slight twist to one side.
+Accordingly, I’ve often gotten rid of that cough by working this muscle.
+Commonly, it tightens if you’re reading, watching TV, or doing other things that pull your head forward with a slight twist to one side.

 If you look in the mirror and one side seems to lay closer to your neck than the other side, it is probably associated with the cough.